It wouldn’t do

 Her voice is notes of sunlit motes

-like fireflies that float in close
+like fireflies that closely float

-in late summer and never rest
+nearby, in late summer, and never rest

 the parts of them that softly glow.